lukasturcani/moldoc/README.md

 Below is just a picture, see the actual, interactive result [here](https://moldoc.readthedocs.io/en/stable#adding-molecules-into-your-docs>).

-or in your Python docstrings
+or in your Python docstrings:

 ```python
 def some_fn():